 Packed with seven mineral salts, this lightweight body lotion has been formulated to boost lymphatic flow and skin cell metabolism, according to the brand.
 It sinks in fast, smells delightfully like a spa, and leaves the skin soft and radiant.

 Recommended by Dr. Langdon, this cooling mask boasts rosemary leaf alongside hyaluronic acid, aloe leaf oil, and brightening resveratrol.
 This is ideal for anyone post laser or who needs a hit of hydration.

 This nourishing body wash contains a small amount of rosemary oil to add a gorgeous aroma (but without any irritation) to the black soap base that boasts moisturizing shea butter and coconut oil.

-With rosemary leaf extract, mango butter, and calming green tea extract, this gorgeous creamy and easy-to-blend bronzer has plenty on skincare benefits too.
+With rosemary leaf extract, mango butter, and calming green tea extract, this gorgeous creamy and easy-to-blend bronzer has plenty of skincare benefits too.

-Another recommendation from Dr. Langdon, this sunscreen protects from UV rays, as well as blue light.
+Another recommendation from Dr. Langdon, this sunscreen promises to protect from UV rays, as well as blue light.
 It contains a cocktail of antioxidant and anti-inflammatory ingredients including rosemary leaf extract.

 Tsai TH, Chuang LT, Lien TJ, Liing YR, Chen WY, Tsai PJ.
 Rosmarinus Officinalis Extract Suppresses Propionibacterium Acnes-induced Inflammatory Responses.
 J Med Food.
 2013;16(4):324-333. doi:10.1089/jmf.2012.2577

 Moore EM, Wagner C, Komarnytsky S. The Enigma of Bioactivity and Toxicity of Botanical Oils for Skin Care.
 Front Pharmacol.
 2020;11:785. doi:10.3389/fphar.2020.00785